RaafiaMajeed/Data-Analyst-Portfolio-Projects/README.md

 ###  Data Cleaning using SQL

 - Description: This SQL script demonstrates data cleaning techniques for a housing dataset from Nashville.
 Skills showcased include standardizing date formats, populating missing property addresses, separating address data into different columns, and replacing values for clarity.
 The script also highlights removing duplicate entries using ROW_NUMBER() and deleting unused columns to optimize the dataset.
-- Skills Demonstrated: Date standardization
+- Skills Demonstrated: Date standardization,
-Data population
+Data population,
-String manipulation (substring, parse name)
+String manipulation (substring, parse name),
-Data cleaning with CASE statements
+Data cleaning with CASE statements,
-Removal of duplicate entries using ROW_NUMBER()
-Column deletion for data optimization
+Removal of duplicate entries using ROW_NUMBER(), Column deletion for data optimization
 ### 3. Python Projects
 ### Loan Approval Prediction